SSohib98/EC530_Peer-to-Peer-Project/README.md

 - All connected users recieve/see the messages on the server in real time.
 - Users can input any username to easily display who is messaging.
 - Timestamps shown to all messages.
 - The SQLite database logs all chat messages.

 ---------------------------------------------------------------
 Guide to running this P2P system:

-* You will need to have python3 installed, SQLite3 (built-in with python), and any terminal access *
+* You will need to have python3 installed, SQLite3 (built-in with python), and any terminal access such as Powershell. *

 1. Setting up the Server
     - Open a terminal and navigate to your project folder by running: cd "INSERT FILE PATH HERE"